How can we help our teams find more balance?

 “It has helped me go back to the basis of what got me to where I am in the first place.
 It helped me to see how far I’ve come and that I can get through whatever I’m going through” – George P., London

-Invite Ishwariya to speak
+Invite Ishwariya to deliver the workshops

 To book a workshop, make enquiries or to request a bespoke workshop for your team, please send an email.